 "This is where you were christened," Sirius muttered as he walked towards the iron kissing gate that led to the cemetery he placed a hand onto the gate handle but he hesitated.
 Harry placed a comforting hand on to his shoulder and with a deep breath the made their way through the graveyard, Harry saw a number of familiar names on the tomb stones but they had yet to find his parents grave.

 They were halfway into the graveyard when Harry stopped by a set of headstones when he felt his head of House Ring turn ice cold, he looked down at it for a moment and saw that it flickered with a small amount of light.

 "What's wrong Harry?"
 Sirius asked when he saw that he had stopped.

 "My ring has become as cold as ice."
-He said whilst he gripped the ring tightly with his other hand to try and warm it back up.
+He said whilst he gripped the ring tightly with his other hand to try and warm it backup.

 "We must be near their graves."
 He said looking around the gravestones, "the rings do that when you are near dead family members."
-He cast spells that melted all of the surrounding snow from the gravestones.
+He cast spells that melted all the surrounding snow from the gravestones.
 "But this cannot be your parents graves, these are centuries old."

-But Harry had stopped listening, he reached out with his mind and followed a small tendril of magical energy that felt as small as a thin as a spiders thread, with his eyes closed he followed it to where it was strongest, and opened his eyes.
+But Harry had stopped listening, he reached out with his mind and followed a small tendril of magical energy that felt as small and thin as a spiders thread, with his eyes closed he followed it to where it was strongest, and opened his eyes.
 He stood before a small tombstone that was made of a rough slab of stone into which was etched the name: